Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: Toeplitz Quantization

 Next, the two relations $T_{g^*} \subset (T_g)^*$ and $T_{g} \subset ( T_{g^*} )^*$ follow immediately from (\ref{adjoint-relation}).
 These relations are equivalent using the substitution $g \mapsto g^*$.

 Part~5 is an immediate consequence of Part~4 and the definition (see \cite{reed-simon1}) of a symmetric operator. $\quad \blacksquare$

 0.4cm We now are presented with a classical problem in the functional analysis of densely defined operators, namely, in the case of a self-adjoint symbol $g = g^*$ we have the symmetric, densely defined operator $T_g$.
 One would like to know whether this operator has self-adjoint extensions and, if it does, how to explicitly classify them.
 In particular, it could be that $T_g$ is self-adjoint or essentially self-adjoint for particular choices of self-adjoint $g$.
 For example, $T_1 = I_{ \mathcal{P} }$ is essentially self-adjoint.
-Of course, the probabilistic interpretation of any self-adjoint extension of $T_g$ would be based on its projection valued measure, just as is done in \cite{reed-simon1}.
-This last remark complements our previous discussion of the probabilistic interpretation of the algebra $\mathcal{A}$.
-We will not discuss these questions further here.
+Of course, the probabilistic interpretation of any self-adjoint extension of $T_g$ as a physical observable would be based on its projection valued measure, just as is done in \cite{reed-simon1}.